-Line 59 - Complete all sections of Illinois Schedule B and enter the amount from Illinois Schedule B, Section A, Line 9 on this line.
+Line 59 - Complete all sections of Illinois Schedule B and enter the amount from Illinois Schedule B, Section A, Line 5 on this line.
 This is the amount of pass-through withholding you owe on behalf of your members.
 Attach Illinois Schedule B to your Form IL-1120-ST. See "Definitions to help you complete your Form IL-1120-ST" in these instructions for more information.

-■Note Do not include any amount from Schedule B, Section B, Column K, PTE Tax.
+=Note → Do not include any amount from Schedule B, Section B, Line K, PTE tax credit paid to members, or Line L, PTE tax credit received and distributed to members.